mismayil/creative-story-gen/README.md

 <a href="https://arxiv.org/abs/2411.02316"><img src="https://img.shields.io/badge/arXiv-2411.02316-blue" alt="arxiv"></a>

 This repo contains the code and data for the paper "Evaluating Creative Short Story Generation in Humans and Large Language Models".
+Final data with all the human and model stories and their expert/non-expert ratings can be found in [HuggingFace](https://huggingface.co/datasets/mismayil/creative_story_generation_dataset).

 ## Setup
 Install dependencies